LinkedInLearning/github-essential-training-1-the-basics-4378192/README.md

 - (for MacOS) [https://brew.sh/]
 - (for Windows) [https://github.com/cli/cli#windows]

-, you can install CoPilot for CLI.
+While not required, you can install CoPilot for CLI.
 This brings GitHub Copilot assistance right into your terminal.
 There is a waitlist currently (Spring 2023) for this service.
 You can learn more at [GitHub Copilot for CLI] and [GitHub CoPilot for CLI install guide] and

 Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.